Investment guide

 Weekly after-tax cost~$143 / week

-A quantity surveyor produces a depreciation schedule ($600–$1,000) documenting the depreciable components and annual claims over 40 years.
-The schedule is tax-deductible and typically pays for itself within the first year of deductions.
+A quantity surveyor produces a depreciation schedule ($600–$1,000) documenting the depreciable components — the schedule is tax-deductible and typically pays for itself within the first year.

 Estimate your Division 40 and 43 deductions →